 When traveling overseas, there are a number of considerations to keep in mind when it comes to how much money to take, and in what form.

-ATMs are much more common than they used to be, but there are still many parts of the world where you will not find one on every street corner – and even then, only in large cities.
-You might also find that banks are open only for very limited hours, and closed for local public holidays and early closing days you might not know anything about because you are not a local.
+ATMs are much more common than they used to be, but there are still many parts of the world where you won’t find one on every street corner – and even then, only in large cities.
+You might also find that banks are open only for very limited hours, and closed for local public holidays and early closing days you might not know anything about because you’re not a local.

 Have cash in your home currency for the airport, and enough foreign currency in cash with you to cover expenses once you arrive – such as taxis, tips, a meal and so on.
 Have enough with you for at least one day’s worth of expenses so you can get situated in your new location and find a bank, ATM and so on.

 Needless to say, always carry your cash in a safe place, but one accessible enough for you to take it out to spend without drawing unnecessary attention.

 Each time you exchange money, you will be required to pay a fee.
 So on the one hand, you might be nervous about carrying a lot of cash, but on the other, you want to get a good rate and make the most of the fee.

 Order the cash from your bank or a Bureau de Change, at least a couple of weeks before you go.
 Check the exchange rate for buying and selling.
 You probably won’t have any money left when you come back, but it is good to check if you do need to change any back again.